mplanck/sound2light/README.md

 ## Putting it together

-We are assuming by this point that you've installed all of the appropriate Arduino IDE, USB drivers, have your Total Control Lighting strip connected to your Arduino via the Total Control Lighting developer shield and have all of the python modules mentioned above.
+We are assuming by this point that you've installed all of the appropriate Arduino IDE, USB drivers, have your Total Control Lighting strip connected to your Arduino via the Total Control Lighting developer shield, have soundflower installed and setup so that your mac is piping to soundflower as its output (refer to this very handy tutorial from sylvan advantage: <a href="http://www.sylvanadvantage.com/index.php/support/how-tos/65-3rd-party-applications-info/188-how-to-use-sound-flower" target="_blank">http://www.sylvanadvantage.com/index.php/support/how-tos/65-3rd-party-applications-info/188-how-to-use-sound-flower</a> ) and have all of the python modules mentioned above.

 1. You'll need to download all of the code provided in both the *arduino* and *python* directories.
 2. In the *arduino* folder, you'll find a *libraries* folder that contains a list of arduino libraries that you'll need to install in your Arduino IDE.